top of page

 Maintain momentum

-Were my team to have more resources, we would like to perform the following steps to improve New Leaf's Budget Buddy:
+If my team had more resources, we would like to perform the following steps to improve New Leaf's Budget Buddy: